thomasdaille/Distrisys-Datawarehouse/00 - DataWarehouseModelling/README.md

 :heavy_minus_sign: Can make the table bigger

-:warning: Use the natural key (Us_number) to safely connect the two recordings (and do not count the same product twice)
+**ATTENTION :** Use the natural key (Us_number) to safely connect the two recordings (and do not count the same product twice)

-**=> Main technique for correctly tracking slowly changing dimensional attributes**
+**CONCLUSION : Main technique for correctly tracking slowly changing dimensional attributes**

 ### Type 3 - Add a dimension column